GIScience/openrouteservice/docs/documentation/travel-speeds/Travel-Speeds.md

 adjusting them for different [grades](https://wiki.openstreetmap.org/wiki/Key:tracktype) or [surfaces](https://wiki.openstreetmap.org/wiki/Key:surface) of the road.
-If multiple values apply for this segment, the lowest value is used.
+If multiple values apply at any point, the lowest value is used.
 For `cycling` profiles, the steepness is considered as well.

 The speed limits can be reduced by setting the `maxSpeed` parameter in the [options](../routing-options/Routing-Options).
-The final [average speed](route-attributes#avgspeed) can be requested by adding `avgspeed` to the `attributes` parameter.
+The final [average speed](../Route-Attributes#avgspeed) can be requested by adding `avgspeed` to the `attributes` parameter.
-The [waytype table](/waytype-speeds) shows the initial speed-limits used for the main profiles.

 ### Driving profiles (car and HGV)
 The base travel speed for any road is based on a cascading assessment: